Shō Hashi: Biography

 Hashi became the lord of Sashiki in southern Okinawa in 1392, ruling from Sashiki Castle.
 He became a noted military leader, with the 18th-century history stating that he drilled a cavalry force while ruling from Sashiki.
 In 1402, he conquered the (castle) of Shimasoe-Ōzato in a rebellion against its lord.

-Bunei, the king of the Okinawan polity of Chūzan, had several men castrated and sent to serve as eunuchs in the court of the Yongle Emperor of China in 1406.
+Bunei, the king of the Okinawan polity of Chūzan, was portrayed as an evil and decadent ruler by later histories.
+He had several men castrated and sent to serve as eunuchs in the court of the Yongle Emperor of China in 1406.
 The emperor reacted poorly to this; he ordered them returned and stated that it was intolerable that innocent men should be subjected to such treatment.
 The following year, Ming records reported that Shō Shishō, ostensibly Bunei's son, had sent an envoy announcing Bunei's death and requesting recognition as the king of Chūzan.
 The Ryukyuan official histories state that Hashi had led a rebellion against the tyrannical Bunei around this time, conquered Shuri Castle, and installed his father Shishō as king, beginning the First Shō dynasty.
 Shishō died in 1421, with Hashi succeeding him as king of Chūzan the following year.